1101712/lucid-dreaming-out-of-body-travel/README.md

 1. Log in to GitHub and locate the GitHub Repository;
 2. At the top of the Repository itself, locate the "Setting" button on the menu;
-3. In the Settings page choose the "GitHub Pages" Section;
+3. In the Settings page choose the "GitHub Pages" section;
 4. In the "GitHub Pages", under "Source", click the dropdown called "None" and select the "Master Branch".
 The page should refresh automatically;
 5. Scroll down the page to locate the now published site link in the "GitHub Pages" section.